vasanth2204/request_sentinal/README.md

 ---

 This documentation follows **PEP 8** guidelines and provides a clear, structured guide for users to install, configure, and use the `request_sentinal` package.
 Let me know if you need further assistance!

+---
+### **Contributors**
+Vasanthkumaar S B - Performed experiments to decide upon the parameters and fall back mechanism for Dynamic Behaviour of the Server.